 Also, consider lodging that includes a kitchen or kitchenette.
 Wash dishes before you use them.
 Always carry an EpiPen with you in case of a severe reaction.
 Better yet, pack two EpiPens.

 Having injectable epinephrine on hand is highly recommended if your allergies are severe, he says.

-People who have experienced allergic reactions from bee stings need to carry adrenaline or epinephrine with them — and also see a board-certified allergist for venom immunotherapy, Dr. Lang says.
+People who have experienced allergic reactions from insect stings such as from a yellow jacket, hornet, honeybee or wasp need to carry adrenaline or epinephrine with them — and also see a board-certified allergist for venom immunotherapy, Dr. Lang says.

 Aside from that, he counsels common-sense avoidance measures: “You should avoid picnic areas, and you don’t want to walk barefoot through a park,” he says.
-“I tell patients that A bee’s job is to pollinate flowers, so the more you look and smell like a flower, the more attracted bees are to you.”
+“I tell patients that, other than making honey, a bee’s job is to pollinate flowers, so the more you look and smell like a flower, the more attracted bees are to you.”

 If you’re traveling by plane

 Dr. Lang offers these tips for people traveling by plane, including advice for international travel: